 Does The Salsa Club have any vacancies of any kind?

 What is the COVID-19 vaccination policy?

-All members are required to be fully vaccinated against COVID-19 before coming to the studio.
-Members are required to present a vaccination card showing that they have received both doses of any of the vaccines available in Namibia (Sinopharm or Covi-Shield Astra-Zeneca).
+All members are required to be fully vaccinated against COVID-19.
+Members are required to present a vaccination card showing they have received both doses of any of the vaccines available in Namibia (Sinopharm or Covi-Shield Astra-Zeneca).